MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs.md

 No, you don’t, but you will not earn rewards any longer as you are not the Capital Provider anymore.

 ### How many MOR tokens I`ll get?
 It is a dynamic value that depends on the ratio of your contribution to the total amount of deposited stETH.
+You can project your earnings using this website: https://morstats.info/staked_eth/

 ### What is APY for staking?
 You can’t calculate APY until MOR has a price.